Single Sign-On (SSO) for Appspace cloud

 Log in to Appspace Cloud with your credentials, and you will be redirected to the SSO login page provided by your Identity Provider.

-Enter your AD credentials.
+Enter in your AD credentials.

 Upon successful authentication, you will be redirected back to your Appspace Dashboard.